Streaming Video Likely Permanently Damaged the Cinema Business

 About Mel Alcock

 Mel Alcock is the Chairman of the British Board of Film Classification and serves as Vice Chairman of Cement Fields, The Whitstable Biennale.
 Mel holds the title of Advisor at Ascension Ventures and is the owner of the Complete Circle Consultancy.
-He is also a Member of the Board at Turner Schools and a Council Member at Saint Gregory’s Society.
+He is also a Member of the Board at Turner Schools and a Network Member at Saint Gregory’s Society.
 Previously, he served as Chairman of The Rio Cinema.
 Prior to this, Mel served as Chief Operating Officer at Curzon World.

 This theater and cinema industry article is adapted from the December 3, 2020, GLG teleconference “UK Cinemas: High Yield Credit Update.”
 If you would like access to this teleconference or would like to speak with cinema industry expert Mel Alcock, or any of our more than 700,000 industry experts, contact us.